Energy minister: UAE producing close to maximum oil capacity based on Opec+ baseline

 Opec+ this month agreed to increase its July and August output by about 50 per cent to 648,000 bpd.

-This will bring another 216,000 bpd on top of its scheduled 432,000 bpd coming to the market next month.
+This will bring another 216,000 bpd on top of the scheduled 432,000 bpd coming to the market next month.
 The increase will be divided proportionally among members of the alliance.

+The planned August output increase will fully restore the 5.8 million bpd of output that was cut during the Covid-19 pandemic.

+“We believe that the Opec+ group will look to navigate a careful path between raising output to ease supply shortages and exhausting the limited global spare capacity,” Abu Dhabi Commercial Bank economists Monica Malik and Thirumalai Nagesh said in a report on Monday.